Download PDF version [opens new window]

 With RAID 0 the chances of data loss is increased.
 In this scenario using a backup solution is highly recommended.

-The other RAID levels, e.g. RAID 1 (Mirrored Set), decrease the chance of data loss.
+RAID 1 (Mirrored Set) decreases the chance of data loss.
 This is done by essentially duplicating data across the drives in the array.
 If a file becomes corrupted (or even lost) due to drive failure, then a copy of the file can be retrieved from another drive.
 This is all done automatically without user intervention.

 The important point to note however is that although the chance of data loss due to drive failure is reduced, data loss due to viruses or user errors, e.g. overwriting a file or deleting it, is not.
 If a file is deleted or overwritten the RAID array cannot be used to retrieve it.
 The file is gone.
 When a file is deleted it is deleted from all the drives.
 When a file is overwritten it is overwritten on all the drives.
 Therefor a RAID array is not a backup solution.